kingery/lazyfoo_SDL/notes.md

 - "blitting"
     - take a source surface and stamp a copy of it onto the destination surface
     - drawing happens to back buffer, need to SDL_UpdateWindowSurface to swap back/front buffers

+# SDL Textures

+- SDL can render a image as a texture
+- requires SDL_Renderer

+gotta make sure these concepts are clear:
+- window
+- surface
+- renderer
+- texture